Background to the Indecent Image Case

 It was also confirmed that the presence of the term ‘lolita’ within the file names of those files does not necessarily indicate that the user had conducted searches for that term.

-A joint expert agreement was compiled by Athena Forensics in respect of the evidence in the case and taken to Kingston Crown Court for the start of the Trial.
+A joint expert agreement was produced by Athena Forensics in respect of the evidence in the case and taken to Kingston Crown Court for the start of the Trial.

 On the morning, the Prosecution expert reviewed that agreement and confirmed that they agreed with the content of it.

-Whilst the Prosecution wished to continue with the case even in light of the report and agreement, the Judge requested that they take instruction on the case given the evidence that was now before the Court.
+Whilst the Prosecution wished to continue with the case, even in light of the report and agreement, the Judge requested that they take further instruction on the case given the evidence that was now before the Court.

-After an adjournment the hearing continued and the Prosecution confirmed that they were offering no evidence against the Defendant, of no previous convictions, and the charges and case was then dropped against him.
+After an adjournment the hearing continued and the Prosecution confirmed that they were offering no evidence against the Defendant, of no previous convictions, and the case was then dropped against him and the Judge then allowed him to leave the court.

 About Athena Forensics